-Please ensure, if you have not already done so, to report the defect subject to any claim on the council’s fix my street webpage.
+Please ensure, if you have not already done so, to report the defect subject to any claim through our online reporting tool Fixmystreet.

 Please note that if you are a solicitor looking to make a claim against the council through the online Claims Portal, the council's Portal number is: G00439, and our policy number is QLA 18AC04 0013 92.